Safe Interactions via Monte Carlo Linear-Quadratic Games: Monte Carlo Linear-Quadratic Games

+where $\beta > 0$ is the inverse temperature.
+As $\beta \to \infty$, the exponential function heavily exaggerates differences in $J$ and the probability measure collapses into a Dirac delta function centered strictly on the global maximum of $J$.
+Therefore, sampling from $\pi_\mathcal{H}$ at a high $\beta$ is theoretically equivalent to solving the inner $\sup$ problem.
+Sampling directly from this distribution is intractable for continuous and high-dimensional systems.
+Instead, we use the Metropolis-Hastings sampler \cite{chib1995understanding} by proposing random perturbations $\Delta \xi_w$ of the human's action.
+These perturbations are accepted if they increase the total cost, or if they satisfy the acceptance rate:

+In practice, using a $\beta$ that is too large leads to numerical instability and reduces exploration, so we use a $\beta < 20$ and opt to do the comparison logarithmically.
+The inner loop repeats $N$ times before terminating with a new human action sequence $\xi_w' = \xi_w + \Delta \xi_w^N$.
+Sampling random perturbations $\Delta \xi_w$ according to this scheme will find human actions that are the worst-case for a given robot action $\xi_u$.
+The mechanism for proposing actions human actions can instead use the nominal human model $\hat{\pi}_\mathcal{H}$; this process is detailed in Section~\ref{sec:practice}.

 \p{Outer Loop} The outer loop takes the updated choice of human actions $\xi_w'$, and seeks to find robot actions that are robust to the human.
-Similar to the inner loop, the outer loop modifies $\xi_u$ by proposing random perturbations $\Delta \xi_u$.
+Similar to the inner loop, we define the target distribution for the robust robot trajectory as:

+Like \eq{m1}, directly sampling from this distribution is difficult.
+We follow the same tractable sampling scheme as before.
+The outer loop modifies $\xi_u$ by proposing random perturbations $\Delta \xi_u$.
 These perturbations are accepted if they decrease total cost, or if they satisfy the acceptance rate:

 Importantly, the inner loop (i.e., the human) is \textit{maximizing} the cost, while here the outer loop (i.e., the robot) is \textit{minimizing} that same cost.
-This outer loop terminates after $M$ iterations, and outputs a final robot action trajectory $\xi_u'$.
+This outer loop terminates after $M$ iterations, and outputs a final robot action trajectory $\xi_u' = \xi_u + \Delta\xi_u^M$.

-\p{Summary} Taken together, the LQ game in Section~\ref{sec:lq} provides a first guess at the robot's action trajectory $\xi$.
-This action trajectory is then refined by nested Metropolis-Hastings samplers that update $\xi$ to solve for the true Nash Equilibrium policy in \eq{robot-policy}.
-The resulting trajectory $\xi'$ contains the sequence of actions a robust robot should execute over the next $T$ timesteps; this robust action sequence can be recomputed online (i.e., at each timestep $t$).